Skip to content

-Conda (opens new window), Anaconda (opens new window), Miniconda (opens new window) and Bioconda (opens new window) are handy environment management systems that allow you to reliably install packages and libraries and quickly switch between package versions.
+Conda is a handy environment management system that allows you to reliably install packages and libraries and quickly switch between package versions.
+We recommend to use faster Micromamba distribution.

 1.1 Log into your lab machine and install Miniconda:

-See Installing on Linux (opens new window) for more information on the Miniconda (opens new window) installation.
+See Installing on Linux for more information on the Micromamba installation.

 1.2 After the installation, log out and log into your lab to activate your Conda setup.